-Fig. 3: Model parameters β, γ, δ for China
+Fig. 3: Model parameters $\beta, \gamma, \delta$ for China

-Better than the full recovered state, the parameters $\beta(t), \gamma(t), \delta(t)$ show the development of the crisis, and how effective were government activities.
 The dependence on time was explicitly noted in the expression, to indicate that these parameters are not constants, but are fitted to match the data.

-On January 26, China closed Universities, prescribed remote working measures and installed several other measures to contain the spreading of the virus.
+On January 26, China closed universities, prescribed remote working measures and installed several other measures to contain the spreading of the virus.
 These measures seem not to be effective until a week later or obscured by the jump in reported confirmed numbers right at the same time.

-The transmission rate β then shows a drop from $\beta=0.45$ to $\beta=0.16$ only from February 10 until March 1.
+The transmission rate $\beta$ then shows a drop from $\beta = 0.45$ to $\beta = 0.16$ only from February 10 until March 1.
 This stopped the outbreak.
-Also seen in the figure is the spurious trough in death rate δ at the end of January.
+Also seen in the figure is the spurious trough in death rate $\delta$ at the end of January.
 This is likey due to the spurious large number of new infects the algorithm tries to compensate.